Pesha221/airbnb-clone-project/README.md

 ---

 These features collectively create a full-fledged property rental platform that mimics Airbnb’s core functionality — offering a seamless experience for both hosts and guests.
+## 🔒 API Security

+Security is a core aspect of the AirBnB Clone Project.
+The platform handles sensitive information such as user credentials, payment details, and booking data — making it critical to implement strong backend API security measures.

+---

+### 🪪 1.
+Authentication
+Ensures that only verified users can access the system.
+The project will use **JSON Web Tokens (JWT)** for secure, stateless authentication.
+When a user logs in, a token is generated and included in subsequent API requests, preventing unauthorized access.

+**Why it matters:**
+Protects user accounts and prevents unauthorized parties from performing actions such as viewing or modifying private data.

+---

+### 🧾 2.
+Authorization
+Controls what authenticated users are allowed to do.
+For example, a **host** can manage their own properties but cannot edit another host’s listings, while an **admin** has elevated privileges.

+**Why it matters:**
+Prevents privilege escalation and ensures users can only access data or perform actions relevant to their roles.

+---

+### 🚫 3.
+Rate Limiting
+Restricts how many requests a user or IP can make within a specific time frame.
+This helps mitigate **brute-force attacks**, **spam**, and **denial-of-service (DoS)** attempts.

+**Why it matters:**
+Prevents abuse of API endpoints and keeps the system stable and responsive for legitimate users.

+---

+### 🧱 4.
+Input Validation & Sanitization
+All user inputs will be validated and sanitized before processing.
+This helps prevent attacks such as **SQL injection**, **Cross-Site Scripting (XSS)**, and **data corruption**.

+**Why it matters:**
+Ensures only clean, safe data enters the system and protects the database from malicious queries.

+---

+### 🧠 5.
+Secure Data Storage
+Sensitive data, such as passwords and payment details, will never be stored in plain text.
+Passwords are hashed using secure algorithms (e.g., **bcrypt**), and payment details are handled through secure third-party gateways like Stripe or PayPal.

+**Why it matters:**
+Protects sensitive user information in case of database breaches or leaks.

+---

+### 🔐 6.
+HTTPS & Secure Communication
+All data transmitted between the client and the server will be encrypted using **HTTPS (SSL/TLS)**.
+This ensures that private information cannot be intercepted or modified during transmission.

+**Why it matters:**
+Prevents eavesdropping, data manipulation, and session hijacking during client-server communication.

+---

+### 🧰 7.
+Logging & Monitoring
+Implements real-time monitoring and detailed logging for all API activities.
+Suspicious requests or authentication failures are recorded for security audits.

+**Why it matters:**
+Helps detect and respond quickly to potential security threats or system misuse.

+---

+### 💳 8.
+Secure Payment Handling
+All payments are processed using trusted third-party payment gateways (like **Stripe** or **PayPal**) that comply with **PCI-DSS** security standards.

+**Why it matters:**
+Ensures financial data is processed safely and reduces the risk of fraud or data theft.

+---

+By implementing these security measures, the AirBnB Clone Project ensures a **safe, reliable, and trustworthy** experience for all users — from login to booking and payment.